 Dr. Betty Sargeant

-Dr. Betty Sargeant is an award winning artist, author, and designer who exhibits her innovative work both locally and globally.
-Her PhD was ranked top three (Australian CHASS Prize) 2015, and has showcased her work across Asia, Europe and The United States.
+Dr Betty Sargeant is an award-winning artist, author, and designer who exhibits her innovative work both locally and globally.
+Her PhD was ranked in the top three of the Australian CHASS Prize in 2015, and she has showcased her work across Asia, Europe and The United States.